Divya110205/19AI307_JAVA/Module-10/DAY-5/README.md

 ## AIM:
 To write a Java program to create a LinkedList, read the size and elements from the user, and display the element from the LinkedList at a specific position using the get() method.
 ## ALGORITHM :

 a.
 Start the program.

 b.
 Import java.util.*.

 c.
 Create a Scanner object to read input from the user.

 d.
-Read the size of the LinkedList
+Read the size of the LinkedList.

 e.
-Create a LinkedList<String> object. f.Read n elements from the user and add them to the list. g.Use the get() method to access and display the element at index 1 h.End the program.
+Create a LinkedList<String> object.

+f.Read n elements from the user and add them to the list.

+g.Use the get() method to access and display the element at index 1.

+h.End the program.